 Chocolate Mint: Use peppermint & chocolate oils.
 Use food coloring if desired.
 Tie a ribbon around the jar with 2 small chocolate mints (hard candy type)

-scents (mix the two!) & food coloring if desired.
+Energizing: Use any type of citrus or eucalyptus scents (mix the two!) & food coloring if desired.

 Relaxing: Lavender is a perfect relaxation scent!
 Buy a sprig or 2 of Lavender and tie that to the ribbon.